mikes802/Marketing-Analytics-Case-Study/Script Check.md

 ***

 Let's start with an easy one...
-Hahaha!
+Ha!
 Just kidding.
-All of these are freaking mind melters.
+All of these hurt my soul.

 Near the beginning of the script, we were looking for the top-ranked and second-ranked movie categories for each customer.
 To do this, there are some window function options we can use to rank the categories, i.e. `ROW_NUMBER`, `DENSE_RANK`, and `RANK`.
 Danny used `DENSE_RANK`.
 I didn't.